This letter is in regards to the Granny Bogner’s Public Notice - Land Use contract discharge at 302 Eckhardt Ave W.

 As the current home owners of 714 Argyle Street and family who has ties and have owned the said property for 75+ years, yes 75.
 As a bit of a back story of ties to 714 Argyle, my late grandmother’s parents purchased the home in the 1940s for her to then take ownership from her parents, and now more recently (20+ years) my immediate family are owners of said property.
 So to say we have vested interest of this current council consideration of the land use contract is an understatement.

+First and foremost we are not against development as it is inevitable within the city of Penticton and surrounding municipalities.
+With the most recent townhouse development currently happening just down the road on Argyle Street and the proposal of more townhouses previously, we get it.
 Having said this, to allow a developer or whomever to construct a three storey commercial development at [Bogner’s] 302 Eckhardt Avenue West in a word is ludicrous.

 Having chatted with numerous current and past Penticton residents including former councillors, former mayor to name a few, the conversations always come up with the same conclusion, why there?
 We would like to understand what the thought process?
 We are almost certain all on council would love to be neighbours of such a development!
 Does such a development fit in with the neighbourhood of single family homes?
 With all of the land space empty within our city zoned for commercial development, we ask again why at this location and not elsewhere?
 Just because said developer wants, shouldn’t mean it’s slam dunk.
 As an addition, shame on the said proposed Re/max company who is on board for this change.